uhaciogullari/uhaciogullari.github.io/_posts/2017-11-16-postgresql-integration-testing-in-net-core-.md

 ![Running psql for the first time][3]

-Here you see that you are connected to *postgres* database (it's not the username!) and *=#* means that you are logged in as a superuser.
+Here you see that you are connected to *postgres* database (it's not the username) and *=#* means that you are logged in as a superuser.
 A superuser can override all access restrictions within the database.
 Being a good developer, we will create a new user with less privileges for our tests.

 ## <a id="creating-test-user">Creating test user</a>